 - Keytab: a file containing pairs of Kerberos principals and encrypted keys (which are derived from the Kerberos password).

-If external connectivity is not immediately available, you must perform manual registration.
+If external connectivity is not immediately available, perform the manual registration.

 - Copy the Delphix Engine registration code displayed.

 - Transfer the Delphix Engine's registration code to a workstation with access to the external network Internet.
-For example, you could e-mail the registration code to an externally accessible email account.
+For example, e-mail the registration code to an externally accessible email account.

-- On a machine with access to the internet, use your browser to navigate to the Delphix Registration Portal at http://register.delphix.com.
+- On a machine with access to the internet, use a browser to navigate to the Delphix Registration Portal at http://register.delphix.com.

 - Paste the Registration Code.